Teaching your child at home: Advice from the School of the Air

 Teaching your child at home may be a challenge, especially if it’s not something you have done before.
 However, it’s a regular job for the parents of children attending the Broken Hill and Hay School of the Air in western NSW.

-Here is some of their advice to get your temporary learning from home setup running as smoothly as possible.
+Here is some of their advice on how to set up and run learning from home as smoothly as possible.